 Training DBNs of the sizes used in this paper is quite computationally expensive.
 Training was accelerated by exploiting a graphics processor.
 A single pass over the entire training set during pretraining took about 5 minutes.
 An epoch of fine-tuning with backpropagation took around 13 minutes.
 The discriminative gradient computation for hybrid training was substantially more expensive.
 Each epoch of hybrid fine-tuning took around an hour.
-These time estimates represent the largest architecture running on one of the GPUs in a NVIDIA Tesla S1070 system.
+These time estimates represent the largest architecture running on one of the GPUs in a NVIDIA Tesla S1070 system, using the library in [27].